-When we receive a cheque we’ll take a digital picture of it so we can process it faster (known as 'cheque imaging').
+When we receive a cheque we’ll take a digital picture of it, known as 'cheque imaging'.
 If you pay a cheque into your account on a working day, on the next working day you will start to earn interest and be able to withdraw.

 Funds paid in by cheque (in pounds) will follow the timescales set out below.
 The timescales will apply from the Business Day we receive the cheque.
 This will be on the day we receive it by post.

 |Day cheque (in pounds) received||Day we allow you to withdraw money, interest is earned and you can be sure the money is yours|